 16. There’s reason to be inspired!

 There are good patient groups to get support and information.
 Many are listed here.
 Be careful with what is stated in ANY group, as not all information is good whereas others just may be!
 Compare what you read to what patient information is on STTM.
 You can also do a one-on-one personalized phone coaching with Janie Bowthorpe, who has 17 years of collecting patient information under her belt.

 Yes, in spite of dubious research or articles claiming T4 is a dandy treatment (not) or the TSH is the only lab needed (not), there is better medical research which backs up patient experience!
-In addition to the updated revised STTM book, which everyone should have to refer to, Hashimoto’s patients will appreciate the book Hashimoto’s: Taming the Beast.
+In addition to the updated revision STTM book, which everyone should have to refer to, Hashimoto’s patients will appreciate the patient-to-patient book Hashimoto’s: Taming the Beast.
 Use the information you learn in working with your doctor.

 Here is the Site Map for all pages on STTM.
 The most IMPORTANT part of this process is YOU.
 You have be very informed when you walk into that doctor’s office in order to guide him or her in the right direction if you value successful patient experience and wisdom.
 You can also make wiser decisions for whatever else a good doc has to give you.
 We are always evolving.
 And it’s strongly recommended to have the updated revised STTM book, as it has even more detail, and it’s recommended to have with you in the doctor’s office.

 To be continued….

 Want to order your own lab work to take to your doctor for consultation??
 Check out facilities here: recommended-labwork

 You can order the STTM books right here.
 They will help change your life.
 Here’s what they look like below…